Financial-Times/origami/README.md

 @include oQuote();
 ```

 Pass an options `$opts` map to include only the o-quote styles you need.
-For example o-quote has styles for a standard and editorial blockquote.
+For example o-quote has styles for standard and editorial blockquotes.
 To only include styles for the editorial blockquote:
 ```scss
 @include oQuote($opts: (
 	'standard': false, // do not output .o-quote--standard variant styles